Halima-saker/Rockbuster-Data-Analysis/README.md

 4. Where are customers with a high lifetime value based?
 5. Do sales figures vary between geographic regions?

+## Systems Used
+pgAdmin4: For managing PostgreSQL databases.
+PostgreSQL: Relational database management system (RDBMS) used to store and query Rockbuster's data.
+Tableau Public: Platform for creating and sharing interactive data visualizations.

-## Data & Tools
+## Data Overview

-Rockbuster relational database management system and Postgre SQL was used for the analysis purpose.
-The data set includes information about Rockbuster’s film inventory, customers, payments, stores, staff, films, actors, rental history and addresses. pgAdmin 4 and Posrtges SQL were used when working with data, and Tableau Public was used to create visualizations.
+The dataset includes comprehensive information on Rockbuster’s film inventory, customer profiles, and payment transactions.

 View visualizations here: https://public.tableau.com/app/profile/milena.nedyalkova/vizzes